 Giulia Pardini, an emerging curator from “Latitudo”, believes that art may open new unexpected horizons and stimulate people’s imagination in ways, that they have never thought it could.
-In the following interview, the young curator shares her thoughts on the multifunctional nature of “Latitudo”, her curatorial inspirations as well as her conviction that cultural heritage and community building involve all of us.
+In the following interview, the young curator shares her thoughts on the multifunctional nature of “Latitudo”, her curatorial inspirations as well as her conviction that we are all a part of the cultural heritage and community building.

 The main objective of “Latitudo” is exhibition identity.
 Could you tell us a little more about its everyday activities?

 “Latitudo” organises events, exhibitions and it has recently strengthened its expertise in the cultural heritage, conceiving and curating an exhibition and a project from the stages of inception and concept development.
 One of our main goals is to provide a real form to all types of creative ideas.
-We develop the concept, we plan its organization, we offer subsidiary services (printing, didactic and educational help), and help editing the catalogues.
-We follow the entire development of a project in order to create a spectacular and unique event.
+We develop the concept, we plan its organization, we offer subsidiary services (printing, didactic and advisory ones), as well as help editing the catalogues.
+We follow the entire course of the development of the project in order to create a spectacular and unique event.
 Creating links and connections is one of our aims.
-Working with young students who focus on urban suburbs, has enabled us to turn into reality things that at the beginning have been nothing but mere dreams.
+Working with young students who focus on urban suburbs, has enabled us to take things that at the beginning have been nothing but mere dreams and materialise them in the reality.
 Workshops, seminars, and performative events can transform a simple exhibition into an elaborate project.

 You have been working as an assistant curator for quite some time now.
 What would be your curatorial interests?
 What inspires you in art, as an emerging curator and as a person?